|

 existence, one both mystifying and mystical, imbuing flesh with spirit, the

 mundane with the divine, and chaos with unity.
-A wry acceptance of Life is

-Fry’s norm, reached after much searching and doubting, typically after an act
+A wry acceptance of Life is Fry’s norm, reached after much searching and

-of sacrificial love on the part of one character atones for the character who
+doubting, typically after an act of sacrificial love on the part of one

-makes the affirmation.
-This act typically occurs in a rather fairy-tale world,
+character atones for the character who makes the affirmation.
+This act typically

-usually set in the past, where freedom from realistic conventions allowed Fry
+occurs in a rather fairy-tale world, usually set in the past, where freedom

-whatever improbabilities of plot and character were necessary to the
+from realistic conventions allowed Fry whatever improbabilities of plot and

-realization of his themes, his themes being ones of faith rather than logical
+ones of faith rather than logical deduction.

-how much marvel lies in the most humdrum of experiences.
+much marvel lies in the most humdrum of experiences.

 Such themes found expression in a somewhat